sasip-climate/sasip-climate.github.io/content/news/Interview_Romain_Caneill.md

 ![Image](/images/news/interview_romain_caneill.png)

->"I hope that at the end of the SASIP project, the ocean-atmosphere community will acknowledge the important role of sea ice and the fact that its dynamics need to be well represented in climate models."
+_"I hope that at the end of the SASIP project, the ocean-atmosphere community will acknowledge the important role of sea ice and the fact that its dynamics need to be well represented in climate models_."

-_An interview with Romain Caneill, Postdoc at CNRS,France.
+_An interview with Romain Caneill, Postdoc at CNRS,France_.

 _By: Solène Guyard_.